 Human Rights Lab

-Convened in 2019, the Mass Incarceration Working Group explores how the University of Chicago can address social injustices caused by mass incarceration and begin to imagine how we might create pathways to higher education for system-impacted individuals and communities; and how the campus community can foster a sense of belonging and full participation for students, staff, and faculty who may have a history of incarceration, as well as those affected by the incarceration of family members.
+The Mass Incarceration Working Group explores how the University of Chicago can address social injustices caused by mass incarceration; how we might create pathways to higher education for system-impacted individuals and communities; and how the campus community can foster a sense of belonging and full participation for students, staff, and faculty who may have a history of incarceration, as well as those affected by the incarceration of family members.

-Read more about past Lab projects and iniatives.
+Read more about past Lab projects and initiatives.

 Stay in Touch!

-Stay up-to-date with what’s new in the Human Rights Lab.
+Subscribe to stay up to date on what’s new in the Human Rights Lab.
 We send occasional emails with upcoming events, opportunities, and links to what we’re reading.
-Subscribe!

 We invite you to support the Lab's work advancing Human Rights practice by donating via our secure payment page.